DevDude437/password-picker/README.md

 `chmod +x ~/run_password_picker.sh`
 Now whenever you want to run the script, open the Terminal and just type:
 `~/run_password_picker.sh`
 I hope these instructions help.
-I have only tested this on Arch Linux, so if you run into any issues, open an issue or shoot me an email!
+I have tested this on Arch Linux and Linux Mint.
+If you run into any issues, open an issue or shoot me an email!
 # Contributing
 If you would like to contribute to this project to add more features, make a GUI or make it available for Android, send me an email at: devdude437@duck.com